Ajatt-Tools/mpvacious/README.md

 Make a card:
 * `Ctrl+e` - Export a card with the currently visible subtitle line on the front.
-Use this when your subs are well timed, and the target sentence doesn't span multiple subs.
+Use this when your subs are well-timed, and the target sentence doesn't span multiple subs.

 Update the last card: